Ultra Unification: Ultra Unification Path Integral

-The 15n Weyl fermion SM and $su(5)$ GUT path integrals, \eq{eq:ZSM} and \eq{eq:Zsu5}, are \emph{not} gauge invariant under the $\Z_{4,X}$ gauge transformation.\\ $\bullet$ If the $\Z_{4,X}$ is only a background gauge field, this only means the $\Z_{4,X}$ anomalous symmetry and the system has 't Hooft anomaly under the $\Z_{4,X}$ and the spacetime (Spin group) transformations.\\ $\bullet$ If the $\Z_{4,X}$ is dynamically gauged and preserved at high energy, then we must append a new sector to make the whole theory well-defined.
+The 15n Weyl fermion SM and $su(5)$ GUT path integrals, \eq{eq:ZSM} and \eq{eq:Zsu5}, are \emph{not} gauge invariant under the $\Z_{4,X}$ gauge transformation {only when the gravitational background is turned on to probe the $\Spin \times_{\Z_2^F} \Z_{4,X}$-structure via the $\Spin \times_{\Z_2^F} \Z_{4,X}$ gauge field $\CA_{{\Z_4}}$}.\\ $\bullet$ If the $\Z_{4,X}$ is only {coupled to} a background gauge field, this only means {the system has 't Hooft anomaly under the $\Z_{4,X}$ anomalous symmetry} and the spacetime (Spin group) {coordinate reparametrization} transformations {({e.g., the Euclidean rotation or Lorentz boost part of} diffeomorphism)}.\\ $\bullet$ If the $\Z_{4,X}$ is dynamically gauged and preserved at high energy, then we must append a new sector to make the whole theory well-defined.

-In any case, follow \Sec{sec:Consequences}, we now provide a path integral including Topological Quantum Field Theories (TQFTs) to make the whole theory free from the $\Z_{16}$ global anomaly \eq{eq:anomaly-match}:
+In any case, follow one of the scenario in \Sec{sec:Consequences}, we now provide a path integral including Topological Quantum Field Theories (TQFTs) to make the whole theory free from the $\Z_{16}$ global anomaly \eq{eq:anomaly-match}: